gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Declaring the output of a task as a publish artifact

 Plugins use the [publish artifacts DSL](userguide/artifact_management.html#sec:declaring_artifacts) to declare that a particular file or directory is an output of a project.
-Gradle then makes these outputs available to other projects, through project dependencies, composite builds or when publishing the project to a Maven or Ivy repository.
+Gradle then makes these outputs available to other projects, through project dependencies, composite builds or by publishing the project to a Maven or Ivy repository.
 Usually these outputs are the result of running a particular task.
 However, in previous versions of Gradle, it was not possible to declare the output of a task as an artifact in a way that handles changes to the build directory and other configuration that is made _after_ the plugin is applied.

 In this release, the publish artifact DSL now accepts [`Provider`](javadoc/org/gradle/api/provider/Provider.html) instances with `File`, [`RegularFile`](javadoc/org/gradle/api/file/RegularFile.html) or [`Directory`](javadoc/org/gradle/api/file/Directory.html) values.
-This allows a plugin author to easily wire up a particular task output as an artifact in a way that respects configuration changes.
+This allows a plugin author to easily wire up a particular task output as an artifact in a way that respects later configuration changes.
 See the [ArtifactHandler](dsl/org.gradle.api.artifacts.dsl.ArtifactHandler.html) DSL reference for more details.

 #### Groovy DSL support for properties of type `PropertyState`

 The last several releases of Gradle have added new features for plugin authors that based on the [`Provider<T>`](javadoc/org/gradle/api/provider/Provider.html) and [`PropertyState<T>`](javadoc/org/gradle/api/provider/PropertyState.html) types.
 This version of Gradle adds some DSL conveniences for working with these types.

 The Groovy DSL now adds convenience methods to set the value of a property whose type is `PropertyState<T>` using any value of `T` or a `Provider<T>`.
 This makes the DSL clearer when configuring such a property, including wiring the output of one task in as the input of some other task or setting output locations relative to some configurable value, such as the build directory.
+See the [example in the user guide](userguide/custom_plugins.html#sec:mapping_extension_properties_to_task_properties).

 ### UX improvements